renanrgarcia/dspace-k8s/README.md

-# DSpace 9 Docker Backend
+# DSpace 9 Complete Docker Setup

-A containerized DSpace 9 backend environment using Docker and Docker Compose, designed for easy setup and frontend integration.
+A fully containerized DSpace 9 environment with both backend and frontend using Docker and Docker Compose, following DSpace 9.x documentation requirements.

 ## Prerequisites